Nodak HALL OF FAME

 If any member of the Nominating Panel or Induction Panel appears on the current year’s ballot, these individuals will be recused from participating in the nominating and induction process for as long as he or she appears on the ballot.
 If the individual is inducted, he or she will be automatically reinstated to participate on the panel the following year.

 Nominees can appear on the ballot for up to three (3) consecutive years.
-If the Nominee does not receive enough votes to be inducted on the third consecutive year, they will be ineligible to be Nominated for two (2) years after.
+If the Nominee does not receive enough votes to be inducted on the third consecutive year, they will be ineligible to be Nominated for one (1) years after.

 Fan vote

-Fan voting will run for the month of June.
+Fan voting will run between the months of May and June.
 Poll results at the end of June are not official.
 Results will be reviewed and duplicate votes will be thrown out.
 The top three (3) Nominees from the Entertainer Category will be taken as the Fan vote, and top three (3) Nominees from the Dedicated Category will be taken as the Fan vote.

 The Entertainer Category